Synchronized skating: Wheel

 A wheel is characterized by every skater rotating around a common center point in connected lines.
 Different formations that teams can form including a two to five spoke or a parallel wheel.
 Each spoke (line) of the wheel should be straight and the team should be leaning into the center of the wheel.
 The difficulty of the wheel can be increased by adding footwork, changing the rotational direction of the wheel, configuration of the wheel.

 Elements

 Programs incorporate a set number of specific elements that is announced at the beginning of each season.
 Currently junior and senior teams both complete 5 elements in the short program, in the free skate junior teams attempt 8 elements, and senior teams attempt 10.

-Artistic Element
+Artistic element

-Done in ether a circle/wheel formation, or a line/block formation, this element should be used to emphasize the music or theme of the program with no requirements for steps or changes of place.
+Done in either a circle/wheel formation, or a line/block formation, this element should be used to emphasize the music or theme of the program with no requirements for steps or changes of place.